witoldzol/100-days-of-code/log.md

 **Thoughts** I stayed in bed till 1pm, then I had a breakfast and had to play therapist for my housemate again.
 It's annoying, I don't need this.
 At the same time I keep reminding myself to be compasionate and support others.
 Still, annoying.
 Before I knew what happened I ended up playing some silly indie game till midnight.
 Seriously...oh well, I accepted that and decided not to berate myself.
 Just move on and deal with the situation.
 I'm coding for an hour 'today', no matter what.
 And I freaking did!
 I'm happy withmyself not to fall of the wagon, despite my best efforts to sabotage myself.
 Ha!

 **Link(s) to work**: [https://github.com/witoldzol/twitchApp][http://codepen.io/Witold/pen/MJOpJB]

+### Day 28: January 30th, Monday

+**Today's Progress**: Finished main api functionality and container population.
+Search bar, offline/online indicator and css remain.

+**Thoughts** Another day spent playing game.
+It's ok, I need to get it out of my system.
+I will be patient, meanwhile I put in my hour.
+I'm happy.
+Things are moving forward.

+**Link(s) to work**: [https://github.com/witoldzol/twitchApp][http://codepen.io/Witold/pen/MJOpJB]

+### Day 29: January 31th, Tuesday

+**Today's Progress**: Added freecodecamp twitch channel div and online/offline function (function within function...inception style!)

+**Thoughts** And again..I played game...did bit of coding before sleep.
+I'm not super excited about my slow progress, but it's better than bailing.
+I want to figure out how to drag myslef sooner in front of text editor, because once I do, things go well.

+**Link(s) to work**: [https://github.com/witoldzol/twitchApp][http://codepen.io/Witold/pen/MJOpJB]

+### Day 30: February 1st, Wednesday

+**Today's Progress**: Literally no progress!
+I tweaked one line and added error display on..well error in ajax function.

+**Thoughts** I have a lot on my mind lately.
+It weighs on me heavily.
+Upcoming holidays (I hate holidays!...the planning and spending money part that is), and the whole naturalisation application and crap associated with it.
+I gotta clear these things out, so I can focus on whats important: coding!
+All in all, I'm actually happy with myself, normally I'd quit 10 times over normally.
+And yet I'm still here, typing jibberish, day after day.
+More interestingly, I don't have this nagging thought at the back of my head whispering ominously 'you wont make it..'.
+Power of habits indeed!
+That strange sense of confidence is trully awesome.
+That's it for today, tomorrow is looking up!

+**Link(s) to work**: [https://github.com/witoldzol/twitchApp][http://codepen.io/Witold/pen/MJOpJB]